readyletsgo/major-studio-1-fa20/lab06_images/README.md

 #### Topics
 - Downloading images from the API and preparing your json file
 - Displaying images and data from json in P5
+- Displaying images and data from json in D3
 - Using Vibrant.js

 #### Further Reading